-• Giving Tree • Sponsorships • Donations • Pray with us
+• Sponsor • Donate • Fudraise • Pray

-• Giving Tree • Sponsorships • Donations • Pray with us
+• Sponsor • Donate • Fudraise • Pray

 As we continue our journey to support Father Paul's dream of creating a safe space for the youth in his village—where they can build community, learn, and grow in their faith with Jesus—we’ve come to realize the profound challenges faced by communities in Ghana.
 From our vantage point of comfort and opportunity, it’s hard to imagine the daily struggles these young people endure.
 Yet, their determination to break the cycle of poverty is truly inspiring.

 Many young individuals are reaching out, eager to pursue education and personal development, but they need our financial support to make it possible.
-Below, we highlight some of these stories.
+Below, we highlight the most meaningful ways to join us in this mission:

 • I am Boison Franklin, a recent graduate with big dreams, especially in the medical field.
 Honestly, being a doctor is my ultimate goal, but this dream continues to remain a dream due to the financial constraints of my household.
 This issue has caused me a loss in my early educational life and is willing to throw its sharp arrows at my university entry.